oktadev/okta-blog/_source/_posts/2023-09-15-java-spring-boot-microservices.md

 ### Run a Secure Spring Boot Microservice Architecture

 To run the example, you must [install the Auth0 CLI](https://github.com/auth0/auth0-cli#installation) and create an Auth0 account.
 If you don't have an Auth0 account, [sign up for free](https://auth0.com/signup).
-I recommend using [SDKMAN!](https://sdkman.io) to install Java 17+.
+I recommend using [SDKMAN!](https://sdkman.io) to install Java 17+ and [HTTPie](https://httpie.io/download) for making HTTP requests.

 First, start the discovery service: